-Ps 22:6 The Prophet speaketh in the person of our Savior himself, "I am a worm and not a man," and ye et meant not thereby to deny that he was a very man indeed but that he should be in so vile manner handled at his Passion as though he were no man, but a very, vile worm.
-A man may have a 5 servant whom he giveth meat, drink, and wages, that shall yet by stealth do to some other more service than to his own master; yea, and secretly, some etimes, against his own master, too.
-Lk 16:13 And therefore our Savior said not, "No man can have two masters," but he said, 10 "No man can serve e two masters," for if he have twain, "while he serveth the one , he shall leave the other unserved."
-And therefore though Saint Bern ard say that they serve Antichrist, and that they serve the dev il (if he had said also), and therefore they be no servants of Christ, nor be no Christian men, but Christ's enemies 15 ts: yet had he not meant in all this that they were for all this out of the o church, and none of it, while they were such, and 0 nen they were amended, and out of it again as • d again and thus play in and out, like "In that no man should wit when they were in and when 20 know which were the church. nowed you, good readers, that although Saint ndeed as Barnes falsely rehearseth him-yea, and somewhat · · · · · · · · · · · · · · · · · · · d it not proved for Barnes. econd point, ye shall understand that Barnes hath 25 you Saint Bernard's words.
-For letting pass e hath left out in the midst for no cause that I ere for lack of learning, and letting pass some th mistranslated of ignorance, I will show • or twain which he hath, with one word or 30 • of malice that he hath turned the sentence, for • • against the mind of Saint Bernard, that wrote very first beginning, where Saint Bernard stri Christi sunt, et serviunt Antichristo" (that is, "They be hrist, and they serve Antichrist")-Barnes hath translated 35 it thus: "They call themselves the ministers of Christ, but they serve
+Ps 22:6 The Prophet speaketh in the person of our Savior himself, "I am a worm and not a man," and yet meant not thereby to deny that he was a very man indeed d but that he should be in so vile manner handled at his Passion as though he were no man, but a very, vile worm.
+A man may have a 5 servant whom he giveth meat, drink, and wages, that shall yet by stealth do to some other more service than to his own master; yea, and secretly, sometimes, against his own master, too.
+Lk 16:13 And therefore our Savior said not, "No man can have two masters," but he said, 10 "No man can serve two masters," for if he have twain, "while he serveth the one, he shall leave the other unserved."
+And therefore though Saint Bernard say that they serve Antichrist, and that they serve the devil (if he had said also), and therefore they be no servants of Christ, nor be no Christian men, but Christ's enemies 15 and very antichrists: yet had he not meant in all this that they were for all this out of the church, and none of it, while they were such, and then of it again when they were amended, and out of it again as soon as they sinned again and thus play in and out, like "In dock, out nettle," that no man should wit when they were in and when 20 they were out, nor know which were the church.
+Thus have I showed you, good readers, that although Saint Bernard had said indeed as Barnes falsely rehearseth him-yea, and somewh ıat more, too-yet had it not proved for Barnes.
+Now, for the second point, ye shall understand that Barnes hath 25 untruly translated you Saint Bernard's words.
+For letting pass some pieces that he hath left out in the midst for no cause that I can see but if it were for lack of learning, and letting pass some such also as he hath mistranslated of ignorance, I will show you but one place or twain which he hath, with one word or 30 twain, so changed of malice that he hath turned the sentence, for his purpose, clean against the mind of Saint Bernard, that wrote it.
+For even in the very first beginning, where Saint Bernard saith thus-"Ministri Christi sunt, et serviunt Antichristo" (that is, "They be the ministers of Christ, and they serve Antichrist")-Barnes hath translated 35 it thus: "They call themselves the ministers of Christ, but they serve

 Antichrist."
 So that whereas Saint Bernard saith that though they serve Antichrist, yet they be the ministers of Christ in his church here...
 Friar Barnes turneth that another way, and maketh as though Saint Bernard said not that they be so, but said only that they call themselves so.
-And in like wise after, in the end, whereas Saint 5 Bernard saith, "Pro huiusmodi volunt esse, et sunt, ecclesiarum praepositi . . ." (that is, "For such things as these be will they be rulers of churches, and so they be, as deans, archdeacons," etc.), Barnes hath translated it thus: "For such things as these be, will they be rulers of the Church-deacons, archdeacons," etc.; and these words "so they be" he leaveth out, as though 10 Saint Bernard said not that they were any rulers in the Church, but only saith that they would be so.
+And in like wise after, in the end, whereas Saint 5 Bernard saith, "Pro huiusmodi volunt esse, et sunt, ecclesiarum praepositi..." (that is, "For such things as these be will they be rulers of churches, and so they be, as deans, archdeacons," etc.), Barnes hath translated it thus: "For such things as these be, will they be rulers of the Church-deacons, archdeacons," etc.; and these words "so they be" he leaveth out, as though 10 Saint Bernard said not that they were any rulers in the Church, but only saith that they would be so.